 Does Spruce offer email?

+Yes.
+If you would like an email, please message in-app to Team Spruce and we can set one up for you.
 You can email patients via Spruce if that’s their preferred method of communication.
 Similar to SMS messaging, in order to be HIPAA-compliant, you may need to inform the patient of the security limitations of email and ensure their preference for its use.
 Find out more about security limitations on our blog.

 What is the best way to get patients’ “stated preference” for SMS-based texting?